-- Life of Mine pre-tax net present value of \$199.0, internal rate of return of 39.3% and a payback of 2.2 years; - capital payback period is 1.5 years with a Gold spot price of \$1,599; - Initial capital expenditure of \$92 million incl.
-20% contingency; - Estimated gold processing recoveries of 95%. - A Project Description ("PD") for the Goliath Gold Project has been submitted to and accepted by the Canadian Environmental Assessment Agency ("CEAA").
+- A Project Description ("PD") for the Goliath Gold Project has been submitted to and accepted by the Canadian Environmental Assessment Agency ("CEAA").
 The Company's PD initiated the official permitting and approvals process for mine development.
-Subsequent to the PD filing, the Company received both the CEAA determination to have the Goliath Gold project subject to an Environmental Assessment ("EA") and the draft Environmental Impact Statement ("EIS") guidelines. - A new high grade intersection was made in the second drill hole of an initial 9 hole drilling program at the Goldcliff Project, located approximately 40 kilometres south of the flagship Goliath Gold Project.
-The Discovery hole GC 12-03 was the second hole drilled at the Ange Zone and has a best weighted average intercept of 4 metres at 332 g/t gold. - Since late 2010, a total of 70,592 metres have been drilled at the Goliath Gold Project.
+Subsequent to the PD filing, the Company received both the CEAA determination to have the Goliath Gold project subject to an Environmental Assessment ("EA") and the Environmental Impact Statement ("EIS") guidelines. - A new high grade intersection was made in the second drill hole of an initial 9 hole drilling program at the Goldcliff Project, located approximately 40 kilometres south of the flagship Goliath Gold Project.
+The Discovery hole GC 12-03 was the second hole drilled at the Ange Zone and has a best weighted average intercept of 4 metres at 332 g/t gold (including 0.8 metres @1,763 g/t gold). - Since late 2010, a total of 79,698 metres have been drilled at the Goliath Gold Project.